 Let’s start with the basics, why are links important?
-In simple words, links are important because they are part of the search engines ranking algorithms and can influence your ranking positions.
+In simple words, links are important because they are part of the search engine ranking algorithms and can influence your ranking positions.

 Websites with good quality incoming links are more likely to rank higher in the SERPS than websites with zero or fewer links.

-This association of links and rankings was first introduced by Larry Page and Sergey Bin (Google Founders), when they wrote the initial Google ranking algorithm in the late 1990’s.
+This association of links and rankings was first introduced by Larry Page and Sergey Brin (Google Founders) when they wrote the initial Google ranking algorithm in the late 1990s.
 Their idea was that websites that are referenced (linked) from other websites on the Web, are more important and thus deserve to rank higher in the search results.

 Of course, things have changed a lot since then and a lot more factors are taken into account when calculating the ranking position of a page for a given keyword, but links still have a very important role to play.